 Generally, a root canal is all that is needed to save a tooth with injured pulp.
 Occasionally, this non-surgical procedure may not be sufficient to heal the tooth and surgery may be required, but root canals are generally effective in 90% of cases.
 To prevent the tooth from breaking, a crown is highly advised.

 Between appointments until the tooth is fully restored, it is common (and not a problem) for a small portion of your temporary filling to wear away or break off.
-If the entire filling falls out or if the temporary crown comes off, call our office to arrange a time so it can be replaced.
+If the entire filling falls out, or if the temporary crown comes off, call our office in Yellowknife to arrange a time so it can be replaced.

 It is normal to experience some discomfort for several days after a root canal appointment.
 To control discomfort, take the pain medication prescribed by the dentist as recommended.